|

 Of those 99 entries, 55 are Text Information frames and 19 are user-defined Text Information frames (TXXX), for a total of 74 out of 99.
 Now the pseudocode for decoding both regular and user-defined Text Information frames is very simple:

-To decode these frames, substitute "Encode" for "Decode.
+To encode these frames, substitute "Encode" for "Decode.

 The lookup table has 10 entries for regular and user-defined URL Link frames.
 These are also easy to decode (or encode), the only difference with Text Information frames being that the URL string is always ISO-8859-1: